 If the tips of your grass have turned yellow, but the rest of the grass blade is green, then there is probably a quick and easy solution.
 All you may need to do is replace the blade on your lawnmower.
 If the blade on your lawnmower is dull or blunt, it may be tearing the grass and fraying the edges.
 This dries out the tips of the grass, which causes it to turn yellow.
 You can purchase a new genuine blade for your Flymo lawnmower at the Official Flymo WebShop.

-If the entire grass blade is yellow – then their maybe a number of other reasons for this.
+If the entire grass blade is yellow – then there may be a number of other reasons for this.

-3. Prolonged periods of heat may cause the grass to dry out and lose its colour.
 This could happen in only a couple of days depending on your grass.
 This could be a sign that your lawns root structure is quite shallow.
 To get the colour back into your lawn, you could water your lawn, however to tackle the cause of the problem and reduce the likelihood of it happening again you will need to encourage your grass to root deeply.
-To do this water thoroughly and less frequently.
-By watering frequently but adding little water the roots never grow downwards looking for additional water, therefore are susceptible to drying out during hot conditions.
+To do this, water thoroughly and less frequently.
+By watering frequently but adding little water, the roots never grow downwards looking for additional water, therefore are susceptible to drying out during hot conditions.

 4. If you cut the grass too short then it may turn yellow